-Childbearing years can tend to increase the risk slightly and since it’s become common for women to wait until their thirties to start having a family, it’s important to keep on top of self-care.
-Breast cancer risk can increase for roughly 10 years postpartum due to hormone shifts caused by pregnancy.
+Childbearing years can increase the risk of breast cancer slightly, and since it’s become common for women to wait until their thirties to start having a family, it’s essential to keep on top of self-care.
+Breast cancer risk can increase for roughly ten years postpartum due to hormone shifts caused by pregnancy.
 The good news is that breastfeeding helps to decrease risk faster.

 Breast Health in Your 40s and Beyond

-Age increases cancer risk simply because normal hormone levels decline leaving us more susceptible to tumor growth.
-Discuss screening with your doctor, depending on your medical history and personal risk factors, it may be time to think about thermography or mammogram.
-No matter what age you are though, diet and lifestyle are major factors in your long-term health.
-Staying away from processed and heavily packaged foods are a good way to decrease the introduction of outside estrogens from plastics and chemicals.
-Moderating caffeine intake can be helpful in decreasing breast tissue density and choosing clean meat sources also keeps chemical exposure to a minimum.
-Exercise helps increase lymphatic movement which helps to cleanse the body of toxin buildup.
-And finally eating clean, organic fruits, veggies, meats, and grains provides nutritional constituents that nourish and detoxify.
+Age increases cancer risk simply because normal hormone levels decline, leaving us more susceptible to tumor growth.
+Discuss screening with your doctor, depending on your medical history and personal risk factors; it may be time to think about thermography or mammogram.
+No matter what age you are, diet and lifestyle are significant factors in your long-term health.
+Staying away from processed and heavily packaged foods is a good way to decrease the introduction of outside estrogens from plastics and chemicals.
+Moderating caffeine intake can help decrease breast tissue density, and choosing clean meat sources also keeps chemical exposure to a minimum.
+Exercise helps increase lymphatic movement, which helps to cleanse the body of toxin buildup.
+And finally, eating clean, organic fruits, veggies, meats, and grains provides nutritional constituents that nourish and detoxify.
 This link to Hopkins Medicine contains a great break down of foods to eat for prevention.

 No matter your age, you should be sure to stay on top of preventative care.
 Check out our article on Preventative Medicine and start calendering in those wellness exams!